 - Worker’s Compensation: Protecting your employees and their health and wellbeing

-Unsatisfied customers can harm your car wash business far more than any amount of legal issues.
-Implement policies and procedures detailing how your customers are to be treated.
+Not happy customers can harm your car wash business far more than any amount of legal issues.
+Implement policies and procedures detailing how your employees should treat your customers.
 Word of mouth marketing is a powerful tool and can work for or against a company.
-The risks associated with low customer satisfaction levels include; decreased sales, changes in customer loyalty, and bad public relations.
+The risks of low customer satisfaction levels include; lower sales, changes in customer loyalty, and bad public relations.

 Make sure your customers are aware that you appreciate their ongoing support.
 Offer customer service oriented bonuses and perks.
-Make sure that you have a means for your customers to leave feedback and reviews on your products and services.
-Take their opinions seriously and advertise using your chosen method (flyer, social media, email, newsletter), whenever you implement a change to your company that was a customer’s idea.
+Moreover, make sure that you have a means for your customers to leave feedback and reviews on your products and services.
+Take their opinions seriously and advertise using your chosen method (flyer, social media, email, newsletter).
+But, whenever you implement a change to your company that was a customer’s idea.
 This will demonstrate your desire to work with your customers to serve them better.

 It is no surprise that owning a car wash company presents a certain level of risk.
-This is why it is very important to think about effective business risk management early on in your car wash ownership.
+This is why it is very important to think about effective car wash business risk management early on in your ownership.
 By protecting yourself, your employees and the environment, your company will run a lot more smoothly as it grows.
-Being prepared is a definite sign that you are on the road to success.
+To prepare yourself is a definite sign that you are on the road to success.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable business and franchise info, ideas, and extras!